Abortion is legal in Pennsylvania until 24 weeks. After 24 weeks, abortion is legal only if necessary to save the mother's life.

 - The parent of a minor must consent before an abortion is provided.

-- State health plans under the Affordable Care Act can only cover abortions when the woman's life is endangered, rape or incest, unless an optional rider is purchased at an additional cost.
+- State health plans under the Affordable Care Act can only cover abortions when the woman's life is endangered, or which are caused by rape or incest, unless an optional rider is purchased at an additional cost.

 The table below lists the basic provisions of Pennyslvania's abortion laws.
 See Abortion Laws and Abortion Rights FAQs to learn more.